Community Foundation Announces 2022 Lilly Endowment Community Scholarship Recipient - 18 WJTS

-Weyer plans to attend University of Evansville in the fall to study Mechanical Engineering.
+Weyer plans to attend the University of Evansville in the fall to study Mechanical Engineering.

 Weyer was chosen out of an applicant pool of 52 candidates from all four high schools in Dubois County.
 After the field of applicants was narrowed down, nominees were submitted to the statewide administrator of the Lilly Endowment Community Scholarship Program, Independent Colleges of Indiana (ICI), for the selection of scholarship recipients.